School of Critical Studies and Creative Industries

 - Curating Contemporary Design [with the Design Museum] MA

 - Art Market Appraisal MA

 - Project Management for Creative Practitioners MSc

 Department of Critical and Historical Studies

-The Department of Critical and Historical Studies at Kingston provides cutting edge teaching, learning and research across a broad range of visual and material culture.
+The Department of Critical and Historical Studies provides cutting edge teaching, learning and research across a broad range of visual and material culture.
 It lies at the heart of the Faculty where it delivers not only its own suite of courses, but also a range of history and theory modules into the undergraduate provision across the Schools of Design and Art and Architecture.

 Department of Foundation Studies